 7 – Cleaning the toothbrush holder

-Just think… water droplets, maybe a little toothbrush froth, the germs from your mouth and hands all drip down the toothbrush into the base of the toothbrush holder and gather there, it’s yuck.
+Just think… water droplets, maybe a little toothbrush froth, the germs from your mouth and hands all drip down the toothbrush.
+These all gather and collect at the base of the toothbrush holder and gather, it’s yuck.

 Next time you change the beds – run the vacuum over the mattress and see just how much dust and dead skin cells come off.